GabrielFrigo4/SDL-Sharp/README.md

 //////

-in SDL-Sharp Window, Renderer, Texture, Font and Music are pointers same as IntPtr
+In SDL-Sharp Window, Renderer, Texture, Font and Music are pointers same as IntPtr

 So the SDL.CreateWindow() function returns a Window and not a Window* (exemple)